supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 ![cult_circle.png](/blogs/naess/dailynotes/28-01-2021/cult_circle.png)

 I have a reason why clozes don't work for some people and why Q&A's work better.
 I have a reason why I feel like half of my collection is not applicable and is just vanished and it all boils down to connections/categories and the brain being a concept network.
-You might have the instances but you haven't grouped them together.
+I can't phrase this reason right now but I will come back to it.
+Short idea would be that, you might have the instances but you haven't categorized them together, they're not part of the same "spider web".

 ***Repeated analogies expand concepts***